Bothering a spouse with loud snoring or being tired during the day aren't the only consequences of sleep apnea.

 Two recent studies mark the first time that sleep apnea has been linked to higher cancer risk and increased mortality rates.
 Sleep apnea is a chronic disorder where breathing repeatedly stops and starts during sleep.
 It leads to snoring, fatigue and interruptions to oxygen flow.

 During episodes of sleep apnea, oxygen levels in the blood drop.
 Episodes can be caused by obstruction of the upper airway (obstructive sleep apnea) or by a failure of the brain to initiate breathing (central sleep apnea).
 Symptoms often include excessive daytime sleepiness and loud snoring.
 More than 50 percent of people who have sleep apnea are overweight.
-(See: Living large: health costs for obesity exceed those of smoking.")

 The condition is serious, and if not treated, can lead to hypertension, lung damage, heart problems, lack of concentration and a high risk of car accidents.
 When combined with other disorders like cardiac diseases, mortality increases.
 A recent CDC study shows a link between obstructive sleep apnea and depression.